efeefe/is/pages/concepts/blog-efeefe.md

       Professional Reuse
     </h4>
     <p class="card-body">
-     - Social enterprises working on the selection, transformation and redistribution of second-hand materials.
+     - Social enterprises working on the selection, transformation and redistribution of second-hand goods.
     </p>
     <p class="card-body">
     - Professional workshops dedicated to repair, maintenance, customization and upcycling of used objects.